NVIDIA/workbench-example-agentic-rag/agentic-rag-docs/edit-code.md

 > **Who is this for?**  Anyone who wants to adapt or improve the application, e.g. by adding more endpoints, changing the endpoint provider, are modifying the Gradio app.

-## 🧩 How to Add a New LLM by Adding an NVIDIA Endpoint to the UI
+## 🧩 How to Add a New NVIDIA Endpoint to the Model Dropdown in the UI

 This section is on adding an NVIDIA-hosted model to the dropdown API menus in the **Models** tab of the Gradio interface (`converse.py`).